SemClone/src2purl/README.md

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the LICENSE file for details.

-## Acknowledgments

-- [Software Heritage](https://www.softwareheritage.org/) for the amazing archive
-- The open source community for continuous inspiration

 ## Status

 This project is currently in active development.
 See the [Issues](https://github.com/oscarvalenzuelab/semantic-copycat-swh/issues) page for planned features and known issues.